-Understanding of how groundwater is improving or adversely affecting Great Lakes water quality will require compilation and assessment of locations of known or suspected sources of groundwater contamination, that are considered to have potential, direct impact on the water quality in nearshore areas of the Great Lakes, and in streams flowing to the Great Lakes.
-An emphasis could be placed on large industrial sites (legacy and current), urban developments, and areas of widespread, regional use of chemicals such as salt, fertilizers and pesticides.
+Understanding of how groundwater is improving or adversely affecting Great Lakes water quality will require compilation and assessment of locations of known or suspected sources of groundwater contamination, that are considered to have potential, direct impact on the water quality in nearshore areas of the Great Lakes, and in streams flowing to the Great Lakes (Tables 3.1, 3.2, 3.4, 6.2).
+An emphasis could be placed on identifying priority contaminants because of their widespread occurrence, persistence, mobility and/or adverse impacts.
 This assessment also could include an evaluation of the efficacy of mitigation efforts, including changes in regulations, practices, remediation prevention and containment approaches, and introduction of beneficial management approaches, with respect to groundwater contamination at these locations.